 Talking About Speech Balloons: Speaking Within or Outside a Panel

-This is part two of an eight part series discussing speech balloons.
+This is part two of a seven-part series discussing speech balloons.
 Characters can deliver their message from within or while outside a panel.
 Today’s article discusses both methods.

 Character Speaking within the Panel

-The most common type of speech balloon is one in which a characters delivers a message within a panel.
-These are a few methods which can be used.
+The most common type of speech balloon is one in which a character delivers a message within a panel.
+These are a few methods that can be used.

 The most basic method is when a character delivers a phrase within a panel.

 When a character has multiple or compound balloons, only the balloon closest to the speaker has a tail.
 The other balloons are commonly connected with narrow speech bridges or some call them connectors.